 Citizenship in 2022 needs to refer to more than just online behaviour because it’s what exists BEFORE this stage that is so essential.
 It’s the conversation that needs to happen so when we’re off in the big wide world of the internet, we have something grounding us.
 It’s so when we’re surrounded by opportunity and temptation, we make the right choice.
 And not out of fear of consequence, but out of a duty to do the right thing.

-One thought on “Digital Citizenship in 2022
+One response to “Digital Citizenship in 2022”